maksimu/keeper-sdk-dotnet/PowerCommander/running-keepersdk-in-azurefunctionspowershell.md

         - `VaultCommands.ps1`

 4. Generate and upload config.json file
       - Using .NET Commander login with the account to be used to login programmatically.
-Config file was generated under `~/.keeper` folder
+Config file was generated under `~/.keeper` folder<br />
         _Note: Download latest .NET Commander from [HERE](https://github.com/Keeper-Security/keeper-sdk-dotnet/releases) and execute `Commander.exe` in Command Prompt._
       - Enable persistent login by running:
         1. `this-device register`